bsdci/libioc/README.md

-# libiocage
+# libioc

-**Python Library to manage FreeBSD jails with libioc.**
+**Python Library to manage FreeBSD jails with ioc{age,ell}.**

 iocage is a jail/container manager fusioning some of the best features and technologies the FreeBSD operating system has to offer.
 It is geared for ease of use with a simple and easy to understand command syntax.

-This library provides programmatic access to iocage features and jails, while aiming to be compatible with iocage-legacy, and the current Python 3 version of ioc.
+This library provides programmatic access to iocage features and jails, while aiming to be compatible with iocage_legacy, iocell and the Python 3 version of iocage (`< 1.0`).

-### Latest News (September 22nd, 2018)
-Progress towards the transition of [python-iocage](https://github.com/iocage/iocage) using libiocage has been made.
-Recent changes to both projects ensure compatibility running on the same host, so that it is now possible to partially utilize libiocage in iocage until a full migration is performed.
-Because some changes to the command line arguments and the script output will occur, @skarekrow will continue to maintain the current implementation until users had time to follow the deprecation warnings and suggestions.

-In terms of the "Advanced container management with libiocage" tutorial at EuroBSDCon 2018 the [Handbook](https://ioc.io/handbook) was published.

 ## Install